What is decentralized finance (DeFi)?

 Top DeFi lending and borrowing platform: Compound Finance

 Decentralized insurance policies offer numerous advantages over centralized policies.
-For example, if you had a centralized hurricane insurance policy and a hurricane caused property damage, you would have to go through a lengthy claims process before receiving the funds needed to repair your home.
-On the other hand, a decentralized policy could utilize smart contracts to pay the total value owed as soon as the damage occurred.
+For example, if you have a centralized hurricane insurance policy and a hurricane causes property damage, you might need to go through a lengthy claims process before receiving the funds needed to repair your home.
+On the other hand, a decentralized policy could use smart contracts to pay the total value owed as soon as the damage occurred.

 Decentralized exchanges

-Decentralized Exchanges (DEX) are one of the essential functions of DeFi.
+Decentralized exchanges (DEXs) are one of the essential functions of DeFi.
 DEXs allow users to exchange or swap tokens with other assets without a centralized intermediary or custodian.
 Traditional exchanges (centralized exchanges) offer similar options, but the investments offered are subject to that exchange's will and costs.

 Top decentralized exchange: Uniswap

-Founded in 2018 by Hayden Adams, UniSwap is the largest automated token exchange by trading volume deployed on the Ethereum blockchain.
+Founded in 2018 by Hayden Adams, UniSwap is the largest automated token exchange.
 The project was launched after receiving support from venture capitalists and the Ethereum Foundation.
 UniSwap automated transactions between cryptocurrencies through smart contracts.

-UniSwap today offers three functionalities: Swapping tokens, adding liquidity, and removing liquidity.
+UniSwap services include swapping tokens, adding liquidity, and removing liquidity.

 Derivatives